-Igniting a social revolution for women's equality, Elizabeth Cady Stanton (soon to be on the $10 bill) authored the Declaration of Sentiments that was presented at the first women's rights convention.
+Igniting a social revolution for women's equality, Elizabeth Cady Stanton (soon to be on the $10 bill) authored the Declaration of Sentiments which was presented at the first women's rights convention.
 Referred to as the "Center of the Rebellion," her home is part of the Women's Rights National Historical Park in Seneca Falls, where visitors can dive into the rebellious history of the suffrage movement.

 Eleanor Roosevelt National Historic Site

 On the back of the $5 bill, you will find the longest standing First Lady of the United States, Eleanor Roosevelt.
-This New York native served as the first delegate to the United Nations and first chair of the UN Commission on Human Rights, she is one of the most esteemed and respected individuals in U.S. history.
+This New York native served as the first delegate to the United Nations and first chairman of the UN Commission on Human Rights, she is one of the most esteemed and respected individuals in U.S. history.
 Today, travelers from around the world enjoy guided tours and films at her quaint home in Hyde Park, NY.